 There is no record to support any findings in this proceeding.
 If a decision of the Commission is not supported by its findings, then the decision must be reversed.
 Pub.
 Util.
 Code § 1757.1(a)(4).
 The findings, moreover, have no meaning if they are not supported by substantial evidence in the record.
 In this case, there is no record against which to evaluate the findings because the Commission refused to hold the hearings necessary to create a record.

 The Commission bases its retroactive suspension of direct access on two purported findings of fact.
-Neither of these purported findings, however, support retroactive suspension, or retroactive limiting of existing contracts to their initial terms.
+Neither of these purported findings, however, supports retroactive suspension, or retroactive limiting of existing contracts to their initial terms.
 For example, “Finding of Fact No.1” provides that: “[a]n emergency exists in the electricity market in California.”
 The only evidentiary support for that assertion is an eight-month old proclamation by the Governor.
 Since the date of the Governor’s proclamation, the threat of blackouts has vanished as a result of widespread conservation, the rapid approval and construction of new power plants, and price mitigation measures initiated by the Federal Energy Regulatory Commission.
 California passed through the summer season without experiencing any significant interruptions in power supply.

 Indeed, the California State Senate on September 14, 2001, declared an end to the state of emergency announced by the Governor in January.
 The Resolution itemized the numerous actions taken by the Legislature to respond to the Governor’s declaration of emergency and found as follows: